4 min read

 For comfort, your base layer should be made of wool or synthetic fabrics such as polyesters.
 These fabrics do not absorb and retain moisture, but rather they transport moisture away from your skin, dispersing it on the outer surface where it can evaporate.
 This allows you to stay drier even when you are sweating or in humid conditions.
 To remain comfortable in warm weather, your typical undergarments should be made of thinner versions of these materials.
 For cold weather you should have mid to heavier weight material.
 Having an entire long underwear set against your skin is very important in cold weather.
 It can be fit snugly or loosely depending on your preference.
 Choose the weight and style that best matches your situation and comfort preference.
 And don't forget your feet.
 Water wicking or wool socks are invaluable.
 Personally, I wear wool socks year round!

-Your Middle Layer:
+Your Middle Layer

 The insulating layer helps you retain heat by trapping air close to your body.
 Like we mentioned before, air is a poor conductor of heat, making this mid layer important for retaining the heat that your body puts off.